jocelynthode/EpTOTester/cluster_instructions.md

 # Cluster Setup Instructions

 These instructions explain how to setup a remote cluster with Docker 1.12 to run EpTO tests.
 Debian is used on our virtual machines managed by OpenNebula.
+These instructions were created using the model offered by Sébastien Vaucher (https://github.com/sebyx31/ErasureBench/blob/master/projects/erasure-tester/swarm_instructions.md)

 ##  Setup the image